YasasriSaiMaka/Amazon-Prime-Dashboard/README.md

 👉 This project highlights **data analysis and visualization skills** using Power BI, focusing on streaming content trends and platform insights.
 It’s valuable for understanding **content strategy, audience preferences, and entertainment analytics**.

-Would you like me to include a short **“Key Insights”** section (like top 5 findings from your dashboard, e.g., most popular genre, top countries, etc.)?
-It makes your README look even more professional.